 Road Access and Approaches into Parcels

 Satisfactory arrangements must be made with the County of Stettler No. 6 for access to the proposed development, including the construction or upgrading of approaches and off-site access roads, where deemed necessary.
-Please refer to the County's Policy 5.5 Installation of Approaches and Culverts, Policy 5.8 Road Construction, and Policy 5.9 Road Specifications.
-If you are required to construct or upgrade a road as a condition of your development permit, you may be eligible for road construction cost sharing from the County (see Policy 5.12).
+Please refer to the County's Policy PW 2.6 Installation of Approaches and Culverts and its Attachment, Policy PW 2.9 Road Construction, and Policy PW 2.10 Road Specifications and its Attachment.
+If you are required to construct or upgrade a road as a condition of your development permit, you may be eligible for road construction cost sharing from the County (see Policy PW 2.13).

 What to do if your development is accessed from an Alberta Highway

 Before the development officer will accept an application for a development permit affecting land within 1,000 feet (304.8 meter) of the right of way of a highway or within half a mile (800 meter) of the intersection of two highways, the applicant must obtain the necessary roadside development permit or other permission from Alberta Transportation.
 The staff in the County's Planning and Development department will assist you with making an application to Alberta Transportation for roadside development.

-You may be required to do dust control where your development impacts other residences.
-The Municipal Development Plan, Policy 5.2 Dust Control and Policy 5.17 Dust Control on Secondary Highways provide more information.
+You may be required to provide dust reduction where your development impacts other residences.
+The Municipal Development Plan and Policy PW 2.2 Gravel Road Dust Reduction provide more information.

 Selling of Motor Vehicles

 Where a development permit is approved for the selling of motor vehicles, the applicant must provide written proof of holding a license from the Alberta Motor Vehicle Industry Council.

 The applicant must comply with the County's Rural Addressing Bylaw relative to making arrangements for civic addressing.